-Management has no knowledge of known trends, demands, commitments, events or uncertainties that will have a material impact on the Company's liquidity.
+Management has no knowledge of known trends, demands, commitments, events or uncertainties that will have a material impact on the Company's liquidity despite the presence of the COVID-19 pandemic.

 10. Financial information

 - There is neither a change in composition of the registrant, no business combination nor any restructuring. - There are no seasonality or cyclicality trends in the business that would have material effect on the Company's result of operations and financial condition. - There are no significant elements of income or loss that did not arise from the issuer's continuing operations.